card

 Day 7.
 Karakorum/Monastery Erdene Zuu

 Today is our seventh day in Karakorum.
 In Kharkhorin Soum, there is a lovely little museum that displays everything that has been discovered historically from the many periods of Mongolian history, from the Stone Age to the Mongolian Empire.
 King Ugudei, son of the renowned Chinggis Khaan, established Karakorum, the Mongol Empire's capital city, in the 13th century on the ruins of the ancient metropolis.
 The city was conveniently placed at a junction of historic routes, serving as a staging area for migratory nomads and commercial caravans.
 Foreign envoys and notable clergy traveled to this city to meet with the Mongol Empire's king.
 There is also a lovely monastery known as Erdene Zuu.
 The monastery was built between the years of 1585 and 1586.
 It is without a doubt Mongolia's oldest Buddhist monastery.
 It is listed on the UNESCO World Heritage List under the category "Orkhon Valley cultural landscape."
-After seeing the 3rd Dalai Lama and declaring Tibetan Buddhism the state religion of Mongolia, Prince Abtai Han, Khalh leader and Zanabazar's grandfather, ordered its construction in 1585 outside the ruins of Kharkhorin.
+After seeing the 3rd Dalai Lama and declaring Tibetan Buddhism the state religion of Mongolia, Prince Abtai Han, a Khalh leader and Zanabazar's grandfather, ordered its construction in 1585 outside the ruins of Kharkhorin.
 The monastery was destroyed by communists in 1939 as part of a purge that resulted in the destruction of hundreds of monasteries and the killing of over 10,000 lamas in Mongolia.
 Three temples and the outside wall with the stupas were preserved; the temples were converted into museums in 1947.
 This monastery is still a functioning Buddhist monastery and a museum open to visitors today.
 Accommodation: gercamp.
 Meals: B, L, and D.

 Day 8.
 Ulaanbaatar